ganboing/clic-config/vnc/readme.md

 vncserver :10 -geometry 1920x1080 -localhost
 ```

-to start a virtual desktop with number 10 of resolution 1920x1080 on the host "beijing" which only accept connection from localhost.
+to start a virtual desktop with id 10 of resolution 1920x1080 on the host "beijing" which only accept connection from localhost.
 I would always prefer the "-localhost" (only allow local connection) option to prevent security issue since the VNC connection is not encrypted.
 If you invoke "vncserver" for the first time, it will prompt you to enter a password.
 Note that only the first 8 characters will actually count.
 To connect to the desktop, first use the SSH client to tunnel the VNC port from the CLIC machine to your own computer.
 In my case, I would use

 ```
 ssh -L 8080:localhost:5910 bg2539@beijing.clic.cs.columbia.edu